-Parents have more stuff than ever to make their lives easier, but some common-sense items still need to be invented … soon!
+Parents have more stuff than ever to make their lives easier, but some common-sense parenting tools still need to be invented … soon!

 We can put a man on the moon but we can’t trap poop in a diaper?
 I feel as though there is a hidden tunnel in there specifically to channel poop up my baby’s back.
 How do babies pull of the trick of getting it up to their armpits without much actually landing inside the diaper anyway?
 Sure, your kid looks cute but transfer them to solid food and you might need a hose in the nursery to wash that crib down.